AMartins87/py_man/README.md

 ## **FUTURE DEVELOPMENT**
 - Take users' names down
 - Create a score counter with high scores table
-- More refactoring of the code.
-I have refactored some of the repetitive code and put it into a smaller function to keep the main function tidy.
+- I have refactored some of the repetitive code and put it into a smaller function to keep the main function tid, but I would like to refactor more of my code and split it into smaller functions

 ## **DATA MODEL**
 - I created a flow chart before I started coding for this project to help me with the logic and steps throughout the game and the overall thought process.
 I used [Diagrams](https://app.diagrams.net/?src=about) for my flow chart.